canonical/microceph/docs/explanation/cluster-maintenance.rst

 MicroCeph provides a simple and consistent workflow to support maintenance activity.
-Before executing any high-risk maintenance operations on a node, operators are strongly recommended to enable maintenance mode to minimize impact and ensure system stability.
+Before executing any high-risk maintenance operations on a node, operators are strongly recommended to enable maintenance mode to minimise the impact and ensure system stability.
 For more information on how to enable maintenance mode in MicroCeph, please refer to :doc:`Perform cluster maintenance</how-to/perform-cluster-maintenance>`.